 Research opportunities available to students are outlined in Student Research Programs.
 For descriptions of faculty members' research, please see Faculty Research.
 The differences between Directed Research, Senior Thesis, and Independent Study, are explained in Research Options.

-The Puget Sound Biology Department is located in Thompson Hall, which also houses the departments of Chemistry, Geology, Math and Computer Science, and Physics.
-Our new Science Center, Harned Hall, opened in May 2006 and includes:
+The Puget Sound Biology Department is located in Thompson & Harned Halls, which also house the departments of Chemistry, Geology, Math and Computer Science, and Physics.
+Our Science Center opened in May 2006 and includes:

 The Biology Department is well-equipped for teaching and research.
 Among the major facilities available to students and faculty in the department are an electron microscopy laboratory (with both transmission and scanning microscopes), a greenhouse, a marine wet lab, and a student library/seminar room.
 Other equipment includes: